claudiacompagnone/758231/README.md

 #### **Feature Selection and Additional Transformations:**
+In the data preprocessing stage, we utilized the geocoding service of the geopy library, Nominatim, to extract geographical coordinates (latitude and longitude) for each unique source and destination city.
+These coordinates were stored in Python dictionaries for efficient retrieval.

+Subsequently, we enriched our DataFrame by introducing new columns for the latitude and longitude corresponding to each source and destination city.
+The geographical coordinates were mapped directly from the respective dictionaries.

+We then calculated the haversine distances, using vectorized operations from numpy for computational efficiency, between each source and destination city pair.
+The haversine formula, which computes great-circle distances between two points on a sphere from their longitudes and latitudes, was particularly suitable in our context for calculating Earth distances between cities.

-By looking at the correlation matrix, we noticed that the flight variable is perfectly positively correlated with airline, so we decided to simply drop it.
-Finally, we converted into category type all the non-numeric variables of our dataset.
+Upon reviewing the correlation matrix, we discovered a perfect positive correlation between the flight variable and airline, which led us to drop the flight variable.
+Lastly, we converted all non-numeric variables in our dataset into categorical types.

-All the performed transformations were done to facilitate the models' understanding of the features and to establish more accurate relationships with the flight prices.
+These transformations were implemented to aid model comprehension of the features, enabling more precise associations with flight prices, and enhance the effectiveness of subsequent predictive analysis or modeling tasks.

 ## **Experimental Design:**